Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/README.md

 # KQL Detection and Investigation Queries

 All queries used during the MyDFIR 30-Day Microsoft SOC Analyst Challenge.
-Written in order of the investigation phases and built to reflect exactly what was run in the lab — not templates, but documented investigations.
+Written in order of the investigation phases and built to reflect exactly what was run in the lab, not templates, but documented investigations.

 Each file is a markdown document with queries in `kql` code blocks.
 GitHub renders these with full syntax highlighting.